aalbacetef/tofu/README.md

 ## Usage

-The package provides an interface, `Store`, to allow the library consumer to choose however they want to handle known hosts.
+`tofu` provides an interface, `Store`, to allow the library consumer to choose how they want to manage their known hosts.

-There are two implementations, a `FileStore` and a `InMemoryStore`.
+There are two implementations, a `FileStore` and an `InMemoryStore`.
-When using `FileStore`, the implementation assumes a format similar to the `known_hosts` file used by SSH, that is, each line is a comma-separated set of values:
+When using `FileStore`, the implementation assumes a format similar to the `known_hosts` file used by SSH, each line is a comma-separated set of values:

 - hash(address)
 - fingerprint - hash(data)